Can people change the user ID in a URL to log in as another user on my app?

 **How to fix it.** Every API route that fetches user data needs a check like: ```ts if (order.user_id !== session.user.id) { return Response.json({ error: 'not yours' }, { status: 403 }); } ``` For Supabase specifically, the cleaner fix is RLS on the underlying table — Postgres will refuse to return the row at all if the policy fails.

-Securie's scan (launching this year) will test every API route in your app by logging in as two synthetic users and trying to swap IDs between them.
-Join the list and we'll run it on your app in week 1, with a plain-English report of which routes leak plus the fix.
+Securie tests API routes by logging in as two synthetic users and trying to swap IDs between them.
+Request access at /scan for a plain-English report of which routes leak plus the fix.